drezr/apex-next/README.md

 This will:

 - Install the Nuxt 3 project
-- Create a new database
 - Create a .env file with the database path
-- Create a migration file, push the schema to the database and generate the Prisma client

 # Nuxt 3 Development Server